-How many reps should we be doing per set if our goal is to gain muscle size?
-In strength training, doing five reps per set is a popular way to build muscle.
-In bodybuilding, most people do sets of 8–12 reps.
+How many reps should you do to gain muscle mass?
+In strength training, doing five reps per set is a popular way to gain mass.
+In bodybuilding, though, where the goal is to build bigger muscles as fast as possible, most people do sets of 8–12 reps.
 Which rep range stimulates more muscle growth?

 Should we use different rep ranges for different lifts?
 If doing 5-rep sets on the bench press hurts our shoulders, should we use a higher rep range?
-If doing 12-rep sets of squats challenges our fitness more than our strength, should we use lower rep ranges?
+If doing 12-rep sets of squats challenges our fitness more than our strength, should we use a lower rep range?
 And what about compound versus isolation lifts?
-Should we use lower rep ranges for our compound lifts and higher rep ranges for our isolation lifts?
+Should we use lower reps for our compound lifts and higher reps for our isolation lifts?

-Finally, what if we want to gain both muscle size and strength?
-Does that mean we should use a mix of heavier and lighter loads?
-For instance, 5–30 reps?
-Does it mean we should use a rep range that’s halfway between strength training and bodybuilding?
-4–6 reps, say?
+Finally, what if we want to use a rep range that helps us gain both muscle size and strength?
+Does that mean we should use a mix of lower and moderate reps?
+For instance, lifting from 3 reps all the way up to 20 reps per set?
+Or is it better to use a rep range that’s halfway between strength training and hypertrophy training?
+For instance, doing 4–6 reps per set?

-Of all the studies comparing rep ranges for muscle growth, the most famous is the study by Brad Schoenfeld, PhD, that we covered in our strength training article.
+Of all the studies comparing rep ranges for muscle growth, the most famous is the study by Brad Schoenfeld, PhD.
 It found that the same amount of muscle growth from doing seven low-rep sets as from doing three moderate-rep sets.